StdioA/beancount-bot/README.md

 To use Telegram as a frontend, install `python-telegram-bot`: `pip install python-telegram-bot==21.4`;
 To use Mattermost as a frontend, install `mmpy-bot`: `pip install mmpy-bot==2.1.4`.
+To use Web as a frontend, install `mmpy-bot`: `pip install bottle==0.12.25`.

-Finally, run the bot: `python main.py telegram -c config.yaml` or `python main.py mattermost -c config.yaml`.
+Finally, run the bot based on your preference frontend:
+- Telegram-based: `python main.py telegram -c config.yaml`
+- Mattermost-based: `python main.py mattermost -c config.yaml`.
+- Web-based: `python main.py web -c config.yaml`.

 ## Usage
 If Telegram is used as the frontend, you can configure the bot command list in advance at [BotFather](https://telegram.me/BotFather):